waterbycounty

 What's happening with rivers in Bernalillo County right now?

-Bernalillo County's primary USGS streamgage on the RIO GRANDE is currently reading 25.3 cubic feet per second — 3% of the long-term mean of 858.73 cfs.
+Bernalillo County's primary USGS streamgage on the RIO GRANDE has a pipeline snapshot of 25.3 cubic feet per second — 3% of the long-term mean of 858.73 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Bernalillo County water compare to the New Mexico average?